 Acne is caused by clogged pores (also called hair follicles), which are small openings in the skin through which hair grows.
 Deep inside each follicle is a hair shaft attached to small glands called “sebaceous glands.”
-These glands make an oily substance called sebum to moisten our hair and skin.
+These glands are located on a person’s face, neck, chest, upper back and the top part of the arms.
+They make an oily substance called sebum to moisten our hair and skin.
 When too much sebum is made, it can mix with dead skin cells (that we are constantly shedding) to create a sticky plug, which clogs the hair follicle.
-This is very common during teenage years because of normal changes in hormone levels.
+Acne is very common during the teenage years because of normal changes in hormone levels.

 There are different types of acne:

-- Blackheads happen when a clogged pore is open and a chemical reaction causes the surface to darken; the blackhead is not dirt, so it can’t be washed away.
+- Blackheadshappen when a clogged pore is open and a chemical reaction causes the surface to darken.
+The blackhead isn’t dirt, so it can’t be washed away.
 It’s actually caused from a buildup of melanin-a skin pigment.
 Rubbing the skin or using harsh cleansers can cause further irritation.

-- Cysts occur when clogged up pores break under the skin causing bigger and often painful bumps; these cysts can cause a scar.
+- Cystsoccur when clogged up pores break under the skin causing bigger and often very painful bumps.
+If left untreated, these cysts can cause scarring.